yegor256/blog/_posts/2015/dec/2015-12-22-why-dont-you-contribute-to-open-source.md

 Tomorrow if they ask you to use stolen software, you may say you had no choice: "My boss asked me to do this.
-I did care about copyright and strongly believed that software authors must be paid, but I had to steal, because that's what my company asked me to do".
+I did care about copyright and strongly believed that software authors must be paid, but I had to steal, because that's what my company asked me to do."
 Does it sound like a good excuse?

 The same story goes for open source.
 If you do care and you're passionate